MelisAnaturk/CMIC_deep_learning_projects/README.md

 **Note: It’s worth checking whether the packages required are already installed in /share/apps/python-3.8.5-shared/lib before doing this step.**

-## 4. Downloading and organising your data and create a csv file of labels
+## 4. Downloading and organising your data
 ### 4.1 Importing/downloading data
 Getting data onto the cluster is a straight forward process.
 For example you use ```wget``` for publicly available dataset e.g. for IXI data:
 ```